 - Mortgage and Home Debt – I have a mortgage on each home and a home equity line of credit on the rental property.

 - Revolving Credit Card Debt –

 My Net Worth Change

-- Month over month my net worth has increased 1.59%
+- Month over Month my family’s net worth was up 4.9%